awsdocs/amazon-elasticache-docs/doc_source/memcache/WhatIs.Components.md

 You can purchase nodes on a pay\-as\-you\-go basis, where you only pay for your use of a node\.
 Or you can purchase reserved nodes at a significantly reduced hourly rate\.
 If your usage rate is high, purchasing reserved nodes can save you money\.
 Suppose that your cluster is almost always in use, and you occasionally add nodes to handle use spikes\.
 In this case, you can purchase a number of reserved nodes to run most of the time and purchase pay\-as\-you\-go nodes for the times you occasionally need to add nodes\.
 For more information on reserved nodes, see [ElastiCache reserved nodes](CacheNodes.Reserved.md)\.

 The Memcached engine supports Auto Discovery\. *Auto Discovery* is the ability for client programs to automatically identify all of the nodes in a cache cluster, and to initiate and maintain connections to all of these nodes\.
 With Auto Discovery, your application doesn't need to manually connect to individual nodes\.
 Instead, your application connects to a configuration endpoint\.
 The configuration endpoint DNS entry contains the CNAME entries for each of the cache node endpoints\.
 Thus, by connecting to the configuration endpoint, your application immediately has information about all of the nodes in the cluster and can connect to all of them\.
 You don't need to hard\-code the individual cache node endpoints in your application\.
-For more information on Auto Discovery, see [Automatically Identify Nodes in your Memcached Cluster](AutoDiscovery.md)\.
+For more information on Auto Discovery, see [Automatically identify nodes in your cluster](AutoDiscovery.md)\.

 For more information on nodes, see [Managing nodes](CacheNodes.md)\.